 City Budget

 Expenditures are authorized by a budget approved by the City Commission as required by Kansas Statutes.
-Kansas Statute Annotated 79-2929 requires a 10-day official notice be published and a public hearing be held before the City Commission prior to adopting the budget.
+Kansas Statute Annotated 79-2929 requires a 10-day official notice be published and a public hearing be held before the City Commission before adopting the budget.
 Once the budget is adopted, the ad valorem tax to be levied is then certified to the Harvey County Clerk on or before August 25.
 (K.S.A.
 79-1801)

 Budgetary Control